wanglmnju/wanglmnju/README.md

 ## Hi there 👋

+A research data scientist with a Ph.D. in physics.
+In recent years, I have focused on Machine Learning applications to solve challenging problems.
+My preferred programming languages are Python and SQL.
+I have 5 years of experience in Python and 2 years of experience in SQL.
+I’m very familiar with ML skills such as Sci-Kit Learn, Pytorch, Pandas, Numpy, Streamlit, Flask, Git, etc. I have 2 years of experience in cloud calculations, like AWS.
+I am a certified AWS developer associate and solution architect associate.

 <!--
 **wanglmnju/wanglmnju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.